Securing the Grid Services

 Append the following system property to

-This property affects the GSA, GSM, GSC.
-Actually it affects also a standalone PU instance (with a space).
+This property affects the GSA, GSM, and GSC.
+It also affects also a standalone PU instance (with a Space).

 The Grid Service Agent (GSA) acts as a process manager that can spawn and manage Service Grid processes (GSM, GSC, etc.).
 When GSA is secured, a spawned GSM/GSC will also be secured.
 To start, kill, restart a process you need Manage Grid privileges.